anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

     !!! quote "Pseudo-example"

-        We give actions the structure of serial-parallel graphs such that computation can be parallelized.
+        We give actions the structure of serial-parallel graphs such that computation can be parallelised.
         This involves splitting up the state into several parts and recombine results of what we shall call _action primitives._